Meet Our Team!

 Janelle lives in North Minneapolis, where she is slowly turning her yard into a native plant wonderland for birds, pollinators, and herself.
 Her other hobbies include hiking and birdwatching outdoors and crafting and cooking indoors.
 If she were an animal, she would be a housecat and feel free to ask her why.

-Dana is serving her second year at Urban Boatbuilders as an AmeriCorps VISTA with the City of Saint Paul.
-She comes to Urban Boatbuilders after a year abroad in Italy, and hopes that her personal, work, and cultural experiences will be beneficial to the organization in the next year.
+Julie is serving her first year at Urban Boatbuilders as an AmeriCorps VISTA with the City of Saint Paul.
+She comes to Urban Boatbuilders after a completing two years of string instrument repair instruction in Red Wing, MN.

 Board of Directors